kortstie/aws_ansible/README.md

 EOF
 ```

 Load Key and secret before ec module start:

      . ~/aws.key

-## Deploy some Docker Hosts
+## Deploy some instances in aws EC2

-### Create some EC2 instances with ansible
+This Playbook creates (some) EC2 instances, saves the local IPs into ~/hosts and executes the "firststep" role on the new instances.

-This Playbook creates (some) EC2 instances, saves Local IPs into ~/hosts...
+If the play-hosts are not limited on the commandline, all hosts listed in the Ansible inventory (inventory/hosts) are created!

-Edit the Playbook and select the most recent version of RHEL or Amazon Linux 2 image. (ami-xxxxx)
+Examples:

-    ./aws_docker_create_instances.yml
+    ./aws_create_instances.yml

-After successful run, the private DNS and IPs should be written in ~/hosts.
+    ./aws_create_instances.yml -l tdoc1
-Instert the IPs in /etc/hosts and assign the alias names tdoc1 and tdoc2 to them.
+    ./aws_create_instances.yml --extra-vars="os=rhel7"

-### Provisioning for the instances with docker
+### Provisioning for a Docker host

-Creates User, Updates the system, installs Docker packages, reboot
+Installs Docker packages, docker-python modules, assigns dockerroot group ...

      ./aws_docker_provisioning.yml -l tdoc*